wp-plugins/raspberry-weather/readme.txt

 If you just want to take a look at how this plugin looks, you can.
 It will display some dummy data to show you how everything looks like.

+== Installation ==

+1. Upload the package to */wp-content/plugins directory*
+2. Activate the plugin through "Plugins" menu in Wordpress
+3. Create the graph by clicking the icon on kitchen sink
+4. Optionally modify the shortcode that is displayed

 == Frequently Asked Questions ==